Largest Sailing Yachts in the World (with Price & Owners)

 6. Aquijo (86 meters) Aquijo is an 86 meter long Dutch sailing yacht designed by Bill Trip' and constructed by Vitters and Oceanco.
 It was launched in 2015 and at once became the largest ketch-rigged sailing yacht in the world, with its mainmast rising to 88.4 meters above the sea level.
 5.

-14. M5: The largest single-masted sailing yacht in the world
+The top 10 largest sailing yachts in the world

 At 439 feet in length, the five-masted, 42-sail Royal Clipper is the largest full-rigged sailing ship in the world.
 With 19,000 square feet of open deck and accommodations for up to 227 guests, the Royal Clipper is a sight to behold.
 Inspired by the legendary tall ship Preussen, Royal Clipper has the proud distinction of being the largest and ...